-Gary Raymond reviews Railtracks – a collaboration between novelist, artist, critic and commentator, John Berger and Canadian poet Anne Michaels.
+Gary Raymond reviews Railtracks – a collaboration between multi-skilled creative, John Berger and Canadian poet Anne Michaels.

-But it really is a love note to the gentle ravages of nostalgia, a book that lingers on the specialness of the phone box, the cobbles, the steam, the high ceilings, the cast iron.
-But it is nostalgic for progress too, for the progress that is myopically distrusted by the shallow minds of free market thinking who see flea-bitten glory in an overpriced sandwich and nothing in the architecture of Grand Central.
-For these crook-fingered bean counters – with which our government is infested – the human story of this book is way beyond, for it is also concerned with the role that industrial connections has in movements of our emotional lives.
+But it really is a love note to the gentle ravages of nostalgia, Railtracks lingers on the specialness of the phone box, the cobbles, the steam, the high ceilings, the cast iron.
+But it is nostalgic for progress too, for the progress that is myopically distrusted by the shallow minds of free-market thinking who see flea-bitten glory in an overpriced sandwich and nothing in the architecture of Grand Central.
+For these crook-fingered bean counters – with which our government is infested – the human story of this book is way beyond, for it is also concerned with the role that industrial connections has in the movements of our emotional lives.
 Railtracks have moved humanity through the natural landscape, connected us to the earth as well to our fellows.
-In Anne Michaels’ case, it brought her father from the dangers of Europe to Canada’s new world.
+Anne Michaels’ case, brought her father from the dangers of Europe to Canada’s new world.
 New lives are born and energised along these tracks.
 Or they were.

-The book develops inch by inch along a track of its own: a pitted biography of Berger’s own evolution.
-It is a charming memoir, matched with reminiscences of Michaels as she uses Union Station as a way in to the history of her own immigrant family.
-Berger remembers how the rail network informed his earliest career as a painter, as he worked in the attic space of world renowned child psychologist Dr Donald Winnicott.
-He was painting the streets of the London that filled in the landscape between the train station he used to get to the studio and the studio itself, as the doctor, several floors below, rolled around on the floor with babies and their toys.
+This book by John Berger and Anne Michaels develops inch by inch along a track of its own: a pitted biography of Berger’s own evolution.
+It is a charming memoir, matched with reminiscences of Michaels as she uses Union Station as a way into the history of her own immigrant family.
+Berger remembers how the rail network informed his earliest career as a painter, as he worked in the attic space of world-renowned child psychologist, Dr Donald Winnicott.
+He was painting the streets of London that filled in the landscape between the train station he used to get to the studio and the studio itself, as the doctor, several floors below, rolled around on the floor with babies and their toys.
 It was during this time that Berger realised that his painting was telling a story of the people, of their landscape but of their issues as well, and that ‘its very pigments are political.’
 These moments are all the more moving and affecting for their fleeting presentation, offered to us by a man in his ninth decade; ‘our lives glimpsed like back gardens… as the train draws out.’
-As a metaphor for life the train track is inexhaustible, but that is not the same as it not being tiresome.
-Both Michaels and Berger expertly understand the limits of the metaphor, and the trust of the reader.
+As a metaphor for life, the train track is inexhaustible, but that is not the same as it not being tiresome.
+Both Michaels and Berger expertly understand the limits of the metaphor and the trust of the reader.

 That trust is never allowed to dip.
 The book is captivating as a personal history of a famously impersonal city.
 The physical history is just as important for the poetical insinuations therein as the musings.
 To take Berger’s London as an example, it is a narrow, if intriguing history.
 He takes us through the first coroner’s court to be built in the city, ‘The Hardy Tree’, and the death of Maurice Margarot.
 Each simple tale is riddled with the politics of the time and of Berger himself.
 And that is where Michaels’ voice comes forward to open the narrowness up to the universe; ‘before clocks there were church bells.
 And in each day’s ringing, eternity.’

-The book itself – small, narrow – is its own metaphor for the content within that is waiting to unfurl on opening.
+The book, Railtracks is small, narrow – its own metaphor for the content within that is waiting to unfurl on opening.
 Moments like this abound.
 It is rare to see such perfection on the page.
-And It does not matter at all that Railtracks rushes by in only eighty five of them, because it is not a book that is completed at the end; immediately it is a volume that will forever be pressed into the corners of travel cases, pushed into jacket pockets for train journeys; it will be returned to again and again for as long as eyes can see, and when they fail, someone else can read it to me.
+And It does not matter at all that Railtracks rushes by in only eighty-five of them, because it is not a book that is completed at the end; immediately it is a volume that will forever be pressed into the corners of travel cases, pushed into jacket pockets for train journeys; it will be returned to again and again for as long as eyes can see, and when they fail, someone else can read it to me.